CodeJonesW/Wills_Blog/assets/blog-posts/deep-link-ios-expo-firebase.md

     }
   }
   ```

+- The AASA must be served from the root as /apple-app-site-association (with no extension) or /.well-known/apple-app-site-association (with no extension).
+The AASA contains JSON which specifies your Apple app ID and a list of paths on your domain that should be handled by your mobile app.

+- If using Nextjs one can just put the AASA file in the public folder with no extension.

+- Add the associatedDomains [configuration](https://docs.expo.dev/versions/latest/config/app/#associateddomains) to your app.json, and make sure to follow [Apple's specified format](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_developer_associated-domains).
+Make sure not to include the protocol (https) in your URL (this is a common mistake, and will result in your universal links not working).

+- Add the associated domains key to your expo apps's app.config - and the domain your want to associate prefixed with applinks.

+  `associatedDomains: ["applinks:www.example.com"]`

 - There are multiple configuration types for setting up this file as it has changed over time from Apple.
 If there are many routes that need to be handled, you can use the `paths` key instead of the `components` key.
 The `paths` key will allow you to specify a regex pattern to match against the path of the URL.
 The `components` key will allow you to specify the path exactly.
 I used the `components` key as I only had a few routes to handle.